 The Bible says, “in this world you will have trouble” (John 16:33).
 It’s an established fact.
-And yet so often, despite the warning, when major trouble occurs we’re taken by surprise and are unprepared for the trauma that it can cause in our marital relationship.
-Don’t allow tragedies to split your marriage apart.
+Tragedies will happen.
+And yet so often, despite the warning, when major trouble occurs, we’re taken by surprise and are unprepared for the trauma that it can cause in our marital relationship.
+We’ve sure had our share of difficult surprises that we were NOT expecting (and should have)!

+But through it all, we’ve learned that no matter what, it’s important not to allow tragedies to split our/your marriage apart.
+It takes real intentionality, and grit, and a lot of leaning upon the Lord.
 It’s during difficult times that we need to be especially “on the alert” because of all the damage that can occur.
-The enemy of our faith will try in every way to pit us against each other so that everything is turned even more upside down than now —making any kind of recovery all the more difficult.
+The enemy of our faith will try in every way to pit us against each other so that everything is turned upside down —making any kind of recovery all the more difficult.

 “What does love do in an impossible situation?
 What do you do when you can’t believe anymore?
 You hope.
 That’s a step beyond belief.
 Belief is finding a tiny grain of evidence to rest on.
 Hope rests on God alone.”
 (Dr Ray Pritchard, from his sermon, “Grow Up!”)